Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Discussion

+A full confirmation with an RV mass measurement is the obvious next step for TOI-1221 b.
+With our fitted planetary radius, we can calculate the expected RV semi-amplitude signal ($K$) given some assumption about the planet's bulk density.
+With the mass estimate from \citet{Otegi_etal_2020} (displayed in Table~\ref{tab:full_results}), we expect $K\sim1.2$ m s$^{-1}$, a challenging detection.
+Besides providing a mass, a precision RV campaign would also allow for a refinement of the scale height estimate and associated atmospheric signal strength.
+It could potentially also detect a signal from a perturbing body causing the observed TTVs.

-If we assume bulk density and mean molecular weight similar to Neptune ($\rho = 1.64$ gcm$^{-3}$, $\mu = 2.6$ u), TOI-1221 b's atmospheric signal strength (Eq.
-6.154 of \citet{Perryman2018}) is predicted to be around 58 ppm during transit.
+If we assume a mean molecular weight similar to Neptune ($\mu = 2.6$ u), TOI-1221 b's atmospheric signal strength (Eq.
+6.154 of \citet{Perryman2018}) is predicted to be around 50 ppm during transit.
 This small value is an expected challenge for cooler planets, but is not outside the realm of possibility with the James Webb Space Telescope (JWST), especially as the target is relatively bright ($H,J,K\sim9$).
 Using the transmission spectroscopy metric (TSM) of \citet[][Eq.
-1]{Kempton_etal_2018} we find a value of $\sim14.7$.
+1]{Kempton_etal_2018} we find a value of $19.4$.
 The TSM represents the expected signal-to-noise ratio for a 10-hour JWST/NIRISS spectroscopic observation.
-This places TOI-1221 b in the middle range of TSM values for other TOIs with reliable periods greater than 50 days (roughly $15 \pm 9$).
+This places TOI-1221 b slightly above the middle range of TSM values for other TOIs with reliable periods greater than 50 days (roughly $15 \pm 9$).

+TOI-1221 b fits the {\it TESS} Mission Level One Science Requirement of measuring the mass of 50 planets with radii smaller than 4 R$_{\earth}$.
+Though the goal was officially reached in Oct 2022, this does not diminish the value of targets like TOI-1221 b.
+These are the kinds of planets {\it TESS} was designed to find.
+Longer-period and cooler planets generally require more time and effort to uncover and verify than their short-period counterparts, yet they allow us to probe very different atmospheric regimes.

 While a plethora of information exists for more easily accessible short-period planets, only recently are we beginning to produce detailed examples of their longer-period brethren.
 We are pushing those boundaries towards the regime where we can make meaningful comparisons with our own slow and cold solar system bodies.
+Given TOI-1221 b's reasonable TSM value, it provides a good experimental case for the effects of low insolation on a ubiquitous planet class.